-(5) Prepare the engine for starting.
-For further information, see page 39.
-Be sure that the gear shift is in neutral and that the clip is attached to the engine shut-off switch.
+(4) Be sure that the gear shift is in neutral and that the clip is attached to the engine shut-off switch.

-- (6) Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope 1 or 2 turn(s) around the flywheel clockwise. - (7) Pull the rope slowly until resistance is felt.
+(5) Insert the knotted end of the emergency starter rope into the notch in the flywheel magnet and wind the rope 1 or 2 turn(s) around the flywheel magnet clockwise.

+(6) Pull the rope slowly until resistance is felt.
 Give a strong pull straight out to crank and start the engine.
 If the engine does not start on the first try, repeat the procedure.

-- If the engine does not start on the first try, repeat the procedure.
+• If the engine does not start on the first try,

+repeat the procedure.
 If the engine fails to start after 4 or 5 tries, open the throttle a small amount (between 1/8 and 1/4) and try again.
 Also if the engine is warm and fails to start, open the throttle a same amount and try to start the engine again.
-If the engine still fails to start, see page 39. - Slowly return the throttle grip to the fully closed position so that the engine does not stall.
+If the engine still fails to start, see page 46.

+• Slowly return the throttle grip to the fully closed position so that the engine does not stall.